Chen Chien-nien

-Chen Chien-nien (陳建年 (Chén Jiànnián), Puyuma: Adulumau Daliyalrep; born 10 October 1947) is a former Taiwanese politician.
+Chen Chien-nien (陳建年 (Chén Jiànnián), Puyuma: Adulumau Daliyalrep; born 10 October 1947) is a Taiwanese former politician who served as the Magistrate of Taitung from 1993 to 2001 and Minister of the Council of Aboriginal Affairs from 2002 to 2005.

 Life and career

-Born in Taitung, Chen entered politics in 1981 as Taitung councillor representing the Kuomintang (KMT).
-He served as Taitung magistrate from 1993 to 2001.
+Born in Taitung City, Chen entered politics in 1981 as Taitung County councillor representing the Kuomintang (KMT).
+He served as Magistrate of Taitung from 1993 to 2001.
 A member of the Puyuma tribe, he is the only indigenous politician to have served as a county magistrate in Taiwan.

-In 2002, Chen quit the KMT to accept the cabinet-level Minister of Council of Aboriginal Affairs post in Chen Shui-bian's Democratic Progressive Party (DPP) administration.
+In 2002, Chen quit the KMT to accept the cabinet-level Minister of the Council of Aboriginal Affairs post in Chen Shui-bian's Democratic Progressive Party (DPP) administration.
 He resigned in 2005 due to a vote-buying charge, whilst continuing to maintain his innocence.
 Following a failed appeal to the Supreme Court in 2012, he was sentenced to nine months in jail.

-Chen’s daughter Chen Ying (politician) is currently serving as a member of the Legislative Yuan.
+His daughter, Asenay Daliyalrep, is currently serving as a member of the Legislative Yuan.